HelloThereMatey/Bootleg_Macro/README.md

 #### A more detailed usage guide can be found here in my twitter threads about the NLQ script:
 https://twitter.com/Tech_Pleb/status/1619542486208372737?s=20&t=lwqXKHnHwTkcF2V1RMnzBg
 https://twitter.com/Tech_Pleb/status/1622916354008584192?s=20&t=k0nnXAlNTvv5iiISzwvyAA

-#### TROUBLESHOOTING:
- - If you get an error message "UserWarning: Matplotlib is currently using agg, which is a non-GUI backend, so cannot show the figure.", you have a version of python that does not inculde the tkinter package.
- - Install latest python with tkinter, e.g sudo apt-get install python3-tk